kenlzh1996/localization_ML/Readme.md

 ## Folder and notebook description
 /raw_datasets
-Raw proteomics datasets (protein tables [*_ratio_protein_None.tsv] output from FragPipe) Cleaned Proteomics datasets [* prot model use.csv] Cleaned Transcriptomics datasets [* mrna model use.csv]
+Folder containing raw proteomics datasets (protein tables [*_ratio_protein_None.tsv] output from FragPipe), cleaned Proteomics datasets [* prot model use.csv] and cleaned Transcriptomics datasets [* mrna model use.csv]

 /processed_datasets
-Processed proteomics and transcriptomics datasets output from [Dataset generation.ipynb].
-These are the datasets involved in model development and testing.
+Folder containing processed proteomics and transcriptomics datasets output from [Dataset generation.ipynb].
+These are the datasets used in model development and testing.

+Dataset generation.ipynb
+Notebook for generating processed proteomics and transcriptomics datasets.
+Steps include normalization, quantile transformation, filtering, and joint KDE inference.
+Details are provided in the manuscript's methods section.

+/saved_models
+Folder containing trained models used for inference on independent test sets. [*_model.pth]